Kisan5/angular-simple-login-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.12, node 18.20.5 and npm 10.8.2.

+## BeforeRunningApplication

+To run the application, after cloning run `npm run build` to generate the node modules.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.